otwcode/open-doors-code/README.md

 ### Remove DNI from Open Doors tables

-Given a comma-separated list of story ids specified in the `story_ids_to_remove` parameter, deletes the corresponding rows from the `table_prefix`_stories table in the final output database.
+Given a comma-separated list of story ids specified in the `story_ids_to_remove` parameter, deletes the corresponding rows from the stories table in the final output database.